 Traditional Chinese Medical treatment is generally not covered by National Taiwan Health Insurance, but even then, you’re only looking at US$10 per visit and US$10 for a week of traditional “medicine” powders.
 Many Taiwanese go that route, because it’s not substantially more expensive to use TCM instead of using actual medicine proven by science to work.

-If you want to read about my experiences with TCM, you should click this.
+If you want to read about my experiences with TCM, coffee and a bagel dating app.

 So having National Taiwan Health Insurance is awesome.
 It means that, for almost anything you ever need, you’ll spend between US$5-$15 to have it.
 And if you are tragically unlucky enough to be uninsured, you’ll still only pay US$10-US$100 to get the exact same thing.
 Either way you go – insured or not – Taiwan is an excellent place to stay treated and medicated, especially compared to where I come from.